EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: DUAL-LAYER EXPLORATION VIEWPOINTS PLANNING

-In this section, we first propose the EOHC algorithm for finding a satisfactory region routings efficiently in large-scale environments.
-Then, we use curvature-penalized continuous gain to decide the targets in the first region of the tour for the following high-speed ASEO trajectory planning.
+In this section, we first propose the \Higher{EOHDT} algorithm for finding a satisfactory region routing efficiently in large-scale environments.
+Then, we use a curvature-penalized continuous score to decide the targets in the first region of the tour for the following high-speed ASEO trajectory planning.